CCBR/Tools/.github/CONTRIBUTING.md

 If you have added a new feature or changed the API of an existing feature, you will likely need to update the documentation in `docs/`.
+If the changes are in `src/`, you may need to update the docstrings -- we use [Google Style for Python code](https://google.github.io/styleguide/pyguide.html).

 ### Commit and push your changes